OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 #### 2) Installing Miniforge - Conda and Mamba in one easy step

-Let's make a directory for the conda/mamba installation - as in the rest of the course, you will be using the directory `/project/$USER/`.
-You can also replace $USER with your SSO, e.g. `/project/abcd1324/`
+Let's create a new directory for the Conda/Mamba installation.
+As in the rest of the course, you will be working under the directory `/project/$USER/`.
+Remember that `$USER` is an environment variable that automatically resolves to your own username which is your SSO, but you can also explicitly replace `$USER` by your SSO in any of the commands, e.g. `cd /project/abcd1324/`.

 ```bash
 cd /project/$USER/